 - Time Discounting Functions as Measures of Radical Uncertainty about the Future?
 LSE Choice Group Working Paper Series 9(1), 2013.

 - Censorship and Two Types of Self-Censorship.
-LSE Choice Group Working Paper Series 6(2). (with Philip Cook, University of Leicester).
+LSE Choice Group Working Paper Series 6(2). (with Philip Cook).
 Also available at SSRN.

 - Measurement-Theoretic Foundations of Time Discounting.
 LSE Choice Group Working Paper Series 4(6).